NTech-Lab/docs/docs/methods.rst

 Method /identify POST
 ---------------------------

 This method is used to search through the face database.
-The method returns at most n faces (one by default), which are the most similar to the specified face, and the similarity is above the specified threshold.
-You can optionally specify gallery id to check photo only against photos in this gallery.
+The method returns at most n faces (one by default), which are the most similar to the specified face, and the similarity is above the specified :ref:`threshold <thresholds>`.
+You can optionally specify a gallery id to check a photo only against photos in this gallery.

 .. rubric:: Parameters:

 * ``photo``: the uploaded image, or an external URL
 * ``x1, y1, x2, y2`` [optional]: coordinates of a bounding box of the face on the photo
-* ``threshold`` [optional]: one of "strict", "medium", "low" [default], "none" or a value between 0 and 1
+* ``threshold`` [optional]: one of "strict", "medium", "low" or "none", or a value between 0 and 1.
+Default is 0.75.
 * ``n`` [optional]: maximum number of closest faces to return, 1 by default
 * ``strict`` [optional]: specifies behavior in case if one or several tntapi shards are out of service.
 This parameter takes priority over the ``tntapi_ignore_search_errors`` parameter from the findface-facenapi :ref:`configuration file <configure-network>`.
    * ``True``: return an error if some tntapi shards are out of service